 Related: 8 Tips to Make Transitions Easier

-Having a home with more structure will help your child have less stress and anxiety – and therefore fewer anxiety reactions (like meltdowns).
+Children need structure.
+Adding more structure will help your child have less stress and anxiety – and therefore fewer anxiety reactions (like meltdowns).
 I